johannesstroebele91/mongodb-library/3_schemas-relations/schema-validation.md

 # Basics

+Schema validation enables to

+- define rules to validate
+- insert and update operations
+- before changes they change the database

+Mostly validation works by

-1. Data is passed via e.g. insertOne(), updateOne() to change a collection
+1. Data being passed via e.g. insertOne(), updateOne() to change a collection
-2. MongoDB will validate (accepts or rejects)
+2. and MongoDB validate
    - the passed data
    - based on the validation schema

-MongoDB enables to define
+This is done by defining

 - schema validation
 - validation level